-- Nationwide standards and/or guidelines for onboard diagnostic functionality and specifications for designated sensor mount locations; (Start in Short Term) - Prioritization of in-field diagnostic and maintenance approaches based on the anticipated size of savings, cost of repairs, and the frequency of faults occurring; (Short Term) - Benchmarking of existing diagnostic, repair and maintenance protocols, potentially including helping to create a national standard.
-(Mid Term)
+- Nationwide standards and/or guidelines for onboard diagnostic functionality and specifications for designated sensor mount locations; (Start in Near Term) - Prioritization of in-field diagnostic and maintenance approaches based on the anticipated size of savings, cost of repairs, and the frequency of faults occurring; (Start in Near Term) - Benchmarking of existing diagnostic, repair and maintenance protocols, potentially including helping to create a national standard.
+(Near Term)

 An industry-wide task force should be established to develop the diagnostic protocols.
 Once protocols have been established, funding can be provided for the development of prototype systems.
-Subsequently, manufacturers are expected to fund the further development, manufacturing and deployment of diagnostic equipment.
+Subsequently, Emerging Technologies, PIER and OEMs can fund the further piloting, development, manufacturing and deployment of diagnostic equipment.